AnuragRSimha/Redstone/README.md

 ### B. Encase image files (.E01)
 1. Run the program as mentioned previously.
-2. When you are promoted for an input, a space delimitered sequence is accepted.
+2. When you are prompted for an input, a space delimitered sequence is accepted.
 Format: file_system offset

 a) The first argument is the file system of a partition in the image file (Select a single partition).
 This is noted by looking into the "Description" from the table displayed before you.